-- 41.2% of patients admitted scored higher than 12 on HAD-D at admission - Of these, 85.7% showed a reduction in score by the time of discharge - The scores in 66.7% of those reduced to below threshold
+- 40.0% of patients admitted scored 12 or higher on HAD-D at admission - Of these, 83.3% showed a reduction in score by the time of discharge - The scores in 80.0% of those reduced to below threshold

-(NOTE: comparative charts below include scores at admission and at discharge.
+(NOTE: the following charts have been constructed using the dataset of the whole patient group of 15.
+They include scores at admission and at discharge.
 The bold line at "12" on the bottom axis indicates the clinical cut-off / threshold point, as described above.)